Jamy-L/AirSim-GYM-environment/README.md

 Stable Baselines 3 provides a set of very performants and modulable RL algorithms and is based on PyTorch.
 Make sure to have a clean install of the latter (https://stable-baselines3.readthedocs.io/en/master/)

 ## Presentation
-A GYM environment is basically composed of 3 methods :
+A GYM environment is basically composed of 3 methods:
 <ol>
  <li> <code>step()</code> takes an action input and performs it on the system.
       It is then returning an observation following the action, a computed reward estimated for the timestep, a boolean indicating whether or not the episode should be finished, and some debugging infos.
 In this project, the time step is configurable as a given time to elapse before further decision making.
 Please read the dedicated section for more information on this choice</li>